rahra/onioncat/README.md

 In the versions of OnionCat up to 0.3.7 a symlink named gcat was created.
 OnionCat internally handled this as GarliCat which is equal to running ocat with the option **-I**.
 The symlink was removed due to a name conflict with a different binary (see BSD coreutils).
+The default settings changed since OnionCat4 (versions &gt;= 0.4.0).
+Actually hosts-lookup is now on by default and the meaning of option **-H** was inverted.
+This is because OnionCat4 is specifically configured to better match the necessities for Tor's hidden services V3.

 <a name="files"></a>